tusharhero/aitelegrambot/docs/commands.md

 Returns a list of all the commands.

 ## Administration Commands
-Commands only available for the administrator.
+Commands only available for the administrators.
 ### List model command
 #### invocation
 ```